 In some cases, you will also need to make an initial deposit.
 Due to international financial laws, you may also need to provide proof of how and when you acquired those funds.

-While this may seem unnecessary, most banks need to comply with international laws against financial crime.
+While this may seem unnecessary, most banks must comply with international laws against financial crime.

 Can I open an international bank account?